box/box-python-sdk/docs/usage/collaboration.md

 --------------------

 A collaboration can be edited by calling [`collaboration.update_info(*, data=None, role=None, status=None, **kwargs)`][update_info].
-Note that `role` fields is always required when updatuing a collaboration.
+Note that `role` fields is always required when updating a collaboration.
 This method returns an updated [`Collaboration`][collaboration_class] object, leaving the original unmodified.

 <!-- sample put_collaborations_id -->